Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Background

 \subsection{Glicko Rating system}

 The Glicko rating system \cite{glickman1999parameter} was introduced in 1995 as an improvement to Elo.
 Glicko extends Elo by introducing a secondary parameter $(\sigma)$ known as the \textit{rating deviation}.
 This parameter measures the reliability of a player's rating score, acting as a confidence interval for the player's rank, decreasing based on the number of games played, regardless of wins or losses.
 This factor is important given that two players can potentially have the same score in a tournament despite a different number of previous matches.
 This situation is prevalent in LLM evaluations, as new models are frequently introduced and the number of games played between them vary significantly.
+In Appendix \ref{sec:glicko_details} we explore the details of the algorithm.